western/nginx-builder/lua_src/lua-resty-core.git/lib/ngx/ssl.md

 by the client to identify the site.
 See the [raw_server_addr](#raw_server_addr) method for more details.

-This function can be called in whatever contexts where downstream https is used.
+This function can be called in any context where downstream https is used.

 [Back to TOC](#table-of-contents)